Skip to the content

 Privacy notices for the Witherslack Group

-This notice is intended to provide information about how The Witherslack Group will use (or "process") personal data about individuals including: our staff (applying, past and current); our current, past and prospective young people; their parents, carers or guardians (referred to in this policy as "parents"); and our contractors.
+This notice is intended to provide information about how The Witherslack Group will use (or "process") personal data about individuals including:

 This Privacy Policy applies alongside any other information our sites’ (Schools and/or Children’s Homes) may provide about a particular use of personal data, for example when collecting data via an online or paper form or when signing in as visitors.
+Recruitment and job applicant privacy notices are available on the Networx site where the data is manged (our recruitment partner).
+A staff privacy notice and young person privacy notice (including a child friendly version) is available on the Witherslack group Intranet.

 This Privacy Policy also applies in addition to our sites’ (Schools and/or Children’s Homes) other relevant terms and conditions and policies, including: